magentalang/magenta/README.md

 a quick and bad prototype of the magenta programming language's basic functionality before i move on to implement everything properly

 ## language design
-inspired by go, typescript, f#, and the bourne shell
+inspired by the bourne shell, f#, typescript, and go

 see `target.m`